 It's about this guy named Gary Vaynerchuk.
 He's actually the "speaker" at our meeting.
 We will be watching one of his talks.
 He says a lot of things that will make you think about your own attitude regarding social media and what it takes to market a business, service, brand, and products in 2013.

-We had a discussion after which I think may be controversial and thought-provoking.
+We had a discussion after which was quite thought-provoking.